Uniform rational polytopes of foliated threefolds and the global ACC: Precise adjunction formulas to invariant divisors

 \section{Precise adjunction formulas to invariant divisors}

 To prove Theorem \ref{thm: uniform rational polytope foliation intro}, we need several precise adjunction formulas to divisors that are invariant to foliations.
 Although there are many results on adjunction formulas of foliations in the literature \cite{Bru02,Bru15,CS20,Spi20,CS21,SS22,Che22}, the statements of these results are insufficient for our purposes, as we need an accurate description of the coefficients of the different foliated triples.
 For instance, when applying the adjunction formula to two distinct foliated triples $(X,\Ff,B=\sum b_jB_j)$ and $(X,\Ff,B'=\sum b_j'B_j)$, we need to understand the relationship between the coefficients of the differents of two distinct triples.
 Additionally, we require adjunction formulas for triples with $\Rr$-coefficients rather than $\Qq$-coefficients.
 In this section, we provide precise adjunction formulas for invariant divisors, even if they may be well-known to experts.
 The key differences between these formulas and the traditional adjunction formulas for foliations are the following: \begin{itemize} \item We have a more accurate control of the coefficients of the foliated different $C_i$.
-This will be helpful when applying adjunction to two or more triples and considering their behavior. \item We deal with $\Rr$-coefficients rather than $\Qq$-coefficients. \item We only need to control the singularities of one foliated triple $(X,\Ff,B=\sum b_jB_j)$ to get an adjunction formula for all foliated triples of the form $(X,\Ff,B'=\sum b_j'B_j)$, even if the singularities of the latter triple may not be controlled well. \end{itemize} We refer the reader to \cite[Lemma 3.18]{CS21}, \cite[Proposition 2.16]{CS20}, \cite[Lemma 3.11]{SS22}, \cite[Proposition 3.10, Theorem 4.6]{Che22} for related references.
-We also remark that P. Cascini informed us that he had got some adjunction formulas for foliations in all dimensions.
+This will be helpful when applying adjunction to two or more triples and considering their behavior. \item We deal with $\Rr$-coefficients rather than $\Qq$-coefficients. \item We only need to control the singularities of one foliated triple $(X,\Ff,B=\sum b_jB_j)$ to get an adjunction formula for all foliated triples of the form $(X,\Ff,B'=\sum b_j'B_j)$, even if the singularities of the latter triple may not be controlled. \end{itemize} We refer the reader to \cite[Lemma 3.18]{CS21}, \cite[Proposition 2.16]{CS20}, \cite[Lemma 3.11]{SS22}, \cite[Proposition 3.10, Theorem 4.6]{Che22} for related references.

+Finally, we remark that a recent paper of Cascini and Spicer \cite{CS23b} has established the adjunction formula of foliations to non-invariant divisors in all dimensions.
+We expect that the ideas in \cite{CS23b} to provide a precise adjunction formula of foliations to non-invariant divisors in any dimensions.